 There’s no reason gin should have all the fun with tonic.
 To soften the drink’s ABV, replace the gin with vermouth.
 This icy combo is ideal sipping for balmy days.
 Garnish it with a citrusy squeeze of lemon juice and a few dashes of grapefruit bitters, or give it some savory appeal with a trio of olives on a spear—we wouldn’t blame you for adding a splash of brine, too.

 Mix It with Rye

-Gin Martinis may be the first classic cocktail that comes to mind when you think of dry vermouth, but they shouldn’t be the last.
+The Gin Martini may be the first classic cocktail that comes to mind when you think of dry vermouth, but it shouldn’t be the last.
 Bartenders of yore were fond of mixing the aromatized wine with rye whiskey.
 The most well-known example of this is the Perfect Manhattan, which splits its portion of vermouth between sweet and dry.
 The dry stuff gets an even more prominent role in the Brooklyn—a blend of rye, dry vermouth, bittersweet Amer Picon and maraschino liqueur—and the Scofflaw, which gives rye and dry vermouth a sweet-sour edge with lime juice and grenadine.
 All are great options when you want something strong and stirred but just can’t stomach another Martini.

 Make a White Negroni

 The White Negroni, a golden twist on the Campari-spiked Italian aperitif cocktail, blends gin with a touch of dry vermouth, Cocchi Americano and Aveze, a bitter gentian liqueur.
 The resulting drink is a wonderfully bittersweet Negroni variation that will make you glad you’ve got so much leftover vermouth.

 Use It as a Base in Low ABV Cocktails